-Even with only one day in Sapporo, you simply can’t miss a chance to scope out the city from above at Mt.
-Moiwa.
-At 531 metres above sea level, this mountain, east of the city centre, unleashes spectacular 360-degree views of Sapporo, the Mashike Mountains, and Ishikari Bay.
-In fact, Mt.
-Moiwa often tallies in—alongside Hakodate, Nagasaki, and Kobe—as one of the best night views in all of Japan!
+Even with only one day in Sapporo, don’t miss a chance to scope out the city from above at Mount Moiwa.
+Looming east of the city center, Mount Moiwa soars 531 meters above sea level and unleashes spectacular 360-degree views.
+From the top of the mountain, you’ll see most of Sapporo, the Mashike Mountains, and Ishikari Bay.

-Getting to Mt.
-Moiwa: One of the best parts about Mt.
+Getting there: One of the most exciting parts about Mt.
 Moiwa is getting there.
-From Susukino in central Sapporo, take a local tram to the Ropeway Iriguchi Stop.
-From here either walk or hop on the shuttle bus to Moiwa Sanroku Station.
+From Susukino, take a local tram to the Ropeway Iriguchi Stop.
+From here, either walk or hop on the shuttle bus to Moiwa Sanroku Station.
 Proceed up Mt.
-Moiwa using a combination of the Moiwa-yama Ropeway and the cable car from Moiwa Chufuku to get the observation platform at the summit.
+Moiwa on the Moiwa-yama Ropeway and the cable car from Moiwa Chufuku.
+They’ll take you to the observation platform at the summit.

-When you’re not down for a wild night on the town, settle into one of Susukino most popular corners, Ramen Yokocho.
-This narrow alleyway plays host the city’s most popular food, miso ramen, one of the best things to eat in Sapporo and near the top of the list of must-try Japanese foods.
+When you’re not down for a wild night on the town, settle into one of Susukino’s most popular corners, Ramen Yokocho.
+This narrow alleyway hosts the city’s most popular food: miso ramen.
+The dish is one of the tastiest things to eat in Sapporo and is near the top of the list of must-try Japanese foods.

-Getting to Susukino: The city’s most exciting district lies directly in the centre and is easily accessible both by foot and via Sapporo’s public transportation at Susukino Station.
+Getting there: The city’s most exciting district lies directly in the center.
+It’s accessible both by foot and via Sapporo’s public transportation at Susukino Station.

-Getting to Odori Park: Odori Station lies at the eastern fringe of the parkland.
-Alternatively, from Sapporo Station, Odori Park is a 15-minute walk south.
+Getting there: Odori Station lies at the eastern fringe of the parkland.
+From Sapporo Station, Odori Park is a 15-minute walk south.

 Sapporo TV Tower

-Getting to Sapporo TV Tower: From Odori Station on the Namboku, Toho, and Tozai Lines, use exit 27 to emerge directly at the tower.
+Getting there: From Odori Station on the Namboku, Toho, and Tozai Lines, use Exit 27.
+You’ll emerge at the tower.